 About My Family

 Katie and I have been married since 2001.
-We have a 7-year-old girl and a 5-year-old boy.
+We have a 10-year-old girl and a 7-year-old boy.
 God has deeply blessed our marriage and graced us with joy in our children.

 Katie is a graduate from Dallas Baptist University and is now a professional brand strategist while juggling being a full-time mom.
 She enjoys sharing the gospel daily with our children and guiding them to develop as healthy children and inspiring them to learn about the world around them from a Bible-centered worldview.

-We live in a small, quiet neighborhood in Rancho Bernardo, Calif.
+We live in a small, quiet neighborhood in San Diego, Calif.

 About My Ministry

 I love the calling God has placed on our lives!
 Finding peace and purpose by serving the men and women volunteers of the sea services has been the richest ministry in which I have ever taken part.
-I have been command chaplain on LPD-23, NASC, deployed with the Marines of VMM-163(REIN) and now serve the Maritime Expeditionary Security Group 1 in San Diego.
+I have been command chaplain on LPD-23, NASC, deployed with the Marines of VMM-163(REIN), group chaplain with MESG1 and EODGRU1 in San Diego.

 Southwestern Baptist Theological Seminary prepared me to minister in an environment of beliefs, religions and cultures that do not match up with the Bible.
 I see chaplaincy as a missionary ministry; we identify the people group, learn their language, wear what they wear, go where they go and assimilate into their culture without compromising the cross of Christ.